node-real/bsc-builder-proxyd/README.md

-# rpc-proxy
+# bsc-builder-proxyd

-This tool implements `proxyd`, an RPC request router and proxy.
-It does the following things:
+This tool implements `proxyd`, an RPC request router and proxy for BSC Builder.
+It is based on the [ethereum-optimism/infra proxyd](https://github.com/ethereum-optimism/infra/tree/main/proxyd) service and has been modified to integrate with bsc-builder's mev-guard functionality.

+## Original Source

+This repository is a fork of the `proxyd` service from the [ethereum-optimism/infra](https://github.com/ethereum-optimism/infra) repository.
+The original service has been enhanced to support BSC Builder's MEV protection mechanisms.

+## Key Features

+This proxy does the following things:

 1. Whitelists RPC methods.
 2. Routes RPC methods to groups of backend services.